bloominstituteoftechnology/React-Github-User-Card/README.md

 ### Commits

 Commit your code regularly and meaningfully.
-This helps both you and your team lead in case you ever need to return to old code for any number of reasons.
+This helps you and any collaborators in case you ever need to return to old code for any number of reasons.

 ## Instructions